virtualsquare/virtualsquare.github.io/index.md

 During the design and development of the ideas of VirtualSquare several convenient general purpose tools, libraries have been created.
 It is the case of CADO: Capability DO (like a sudo providing users with just the capabilities they need).
 Another example is libnlq: a netlink library that can be used by programmers to configure the networking services (using functions, not external commands) and by designers of user-level networking stack libraries to provide their stack with netlink configuration support.
 Many other utilities in terms of programs and libraries are valuable side effects of VirtualSquare projects.

+## How to contribute to this Wiki

+Note: contributions to this wiki are welcome.
+Send pull requests to [https://github.com/virtualsquare/virtualsquare.github.io](https://github.com/virtualsquare/virtualsquare.github.io)